haditj66/AERTOS/README.md

 <!--
  //UserCode_Sectionoverview
    -->
  AERTOS came about as a need to rapidly prototype embedded applications without having to worry about the details of RTOS mechanisms such as semaphores and tasks.
 Instead, this is abstracted with concepts of an event-driven architecture.
 Finite state machines, Service calls, and signal processing blocks are a few examples of the concepts used in AERTOS.
+Go here for a begginer project to get started [Example blinky](https://github.com/haditj66/AERTOSCopy/blob/master/doc/example/blinky.md) .

 <!--
 //UserCode_Sectionoverview_end